florianingerl/com.florianingerl.util.regex/README.md

 Since version 1.0.3, you can install plugins into the regex engine.
 The method of the Pattern class seen in the screenshot below is used for that purpose.
 ![com.florianingerl.util.regex.plugins](media/plugins.png)

-Good examples of what possibilites plugins offer you, are given in the PluginTest class, see [link to PluginTest.java](regex/src/test/java/com/florianingerl/util/regex/tests/PluginTest.java)
+Good examples of what possibilites plugins offer you, are given in the PluginTest class, see [PluginTest.java](regex/src/test/java/com/florianingerl/util/regex/tests/PluginTest.java)

 ### Maven Dependency